ljpernic/HQ3.1/src/pages/content/poetry/2021-09-13-The-Signboard/index.md

 END

-*This poem was published in* The Kingdom of Love *and first published in 1909.
+*This poem was published in* The Kingdom of Love *in 1909.
 It is currently in the public domain.*